Strategic Air Command in the United Kingdom

-Early Cold War Tensions
+Early Cold War tensions

 During World War II, United States Army Air Forces (USAAF) personnel were deployed to the United Kingdom in large numbers, reaching a peak of over 400,000 in June 1944.
-Thereafter, numbers had declined to 234,000 in April 1945 as personnel were deployed to the continent.
+Thereafter, numbers declined to 234,000 in April 1945 as personnel were deployed to the continent.
 Demobilisation was swift after the war, and by 1947 there were no US bases in the UK, and no numbered air forces deployed in Europe.
 Nonetheless, the war swept away traditional American isolationism.
 Wartime plans called for a worldwide network of 90 bases, but were cut back in 1944 when it was realised that the resources to support them would be lacking.
 These were intended to contain Germany and Japan, and enforce the peace settlement, not for a war with the Soviet Union.
 As early as May 1944, the Joint Chiefs of Staff had calculated that the war would leave the Soviet Union as a leading global power, and an assessment of its post-war capabilities was made in October 1945.
-It was not expected that the Soviet Union would resort to war with the United States, but war plans were drawn up for the possibility that a one might occur as a result of a miscalculation.
+It was not expected that the Soviet Union would resort to war with the United States, but war plans were drawn up for the possibility that such a war might occur as a result of a miscalculation.

 Cold War tensions between the United States and the Soviet Union began as early as 1946.
 In June and July, the Chief of the USAAF, General Carl Spaatz, met with the Chief of the Air Staff (CAS), Marshal of the Royal Air Force Lord Tedder.
-The two were wartime comrades and had a warm, personal relationship, and held each other in high regard.
+The two were wartime comrades and had a warm personal relationship, and held each other in high regard.
 US war plans for a conflict with the Soviet Union assumed that Western Europe would be overrun, and a fighting withdrawal conducted to the Pyrenees.
 Strategic air operations would be carried out from the UK.
 Spaatz was interested in acquiring base facilities in the UK for B-29 Superfortress bombers armed with atomic bombs.
 Tedder, an enthusiastic supporter of close ties between the two countries, agreed to provide them.
-Spaatz briefed to President Harry S. Truman on his return, and the Prime Minister of the United Kingdom, Clement Attlee may have been informed of this informal agreement, but the Foreign Office and State Department were not.
+Spaatz briefed President Harry S. Truman on his return, and the Prime Minister of the United Kingdom, Clement Attlee, may have been informed of this informal agreement, but the Foreign Office and State Department were not.